 Business to Arts-Catalyst Strategy 2023-2028 -Cover image design https://www.businesstoarts.ie/about-us/our-strategy https://www.businesstoarts.ie/content/files/Business_to_Arts_Catalyst_Strategy_2023_2028.pdf?v=1689669589

-I am based in Kildare but still have very close ties with my home county of Kerry.
-I studied at post-graduate level at N.C.A.D. and at Crawford College, CIT, Cork, and learned bronze casting techniques during extended study periods in Burkina Faso, West Africa.
-I collaborate with Bronze Art Foundry in Dublin 3 to cast and finish my sculptures.
+I studied at postgraduate level at NCAD and Crawford College, and learned bronze casting during an extended study period in Burkina Faso.
+I now collaborate with Bronze Art Foundry, Dublin, to finalise my sculptural work.